JianhengHou/JianhengHou.github.io/_pages/about.md

 author_profile: true
 ---

 Hi, I’m currently a Senior Machine Learning Engineer at [Tesla](https://www.tesla.com/AI), where I lead initiatives in AI-powered smart automotive manufacturing.
-My work spans **Multimodal Models**, **AI Agents**, **Recommendation Systems**, **ML Infrastructure**, and **Data Science**—driving measurable impact across large-scale, high-stakes industrial workflows.
+My work spans **Multimodal Models**, **AI Agents**, **Recommendation Systems**, **ML Infrastructure**, and **Data Science**—driving over $10M operational efficiency for auto manufacturing.
 In 2024, I was honored as one of the three most impactful contributors to Tesla Manufacturing.

 Prior to Tesla, I worked at [Comcast](https://www.xfinity.com/overview) within the Enterprise Business Intelligence organization.
 As a Senior Data Scientist, I participated in a strategic rotation program, delivering end-to-end machine learning and data science solutions for Xfinity’s product growth, customer experience, pricing strategies, and workforce optimization.

 Before that, I was a Research Data Scientist at [Alpha Edison](https://www.alphaedison.com/), a data-driven venture capital firm.
-I developed [large-scale text mining](https://jianhenghou.github.io/Medical-Sieve/) pipelines and [anomaly detection and causal inference frameworks](https://jianhenghou.github.io/consumption-tracking-and-causal-analysis/) to identify latent industry pain points and emerging market signals—supporting over $40M in investments across high-growth U.S. startups.
+I developed [large-scale text mining](https://jianhenghou.github.io/Medical-Sieve/) pipelines and [anomaly detection and causal inference frameworks](https://jianhenghou.github.io/consumption-tracking-and-causal-analysis/) to identify latent industry pain points and emerging market signals, supporting over $40M in investments across high-growth U.S. startups.

 Earlier in my career, I served as a Research Assistant at the [Information Sciences Institute – Center on Knowledge Graphs](https://www.isi.edu/centers-ckg/), where I contributed to the DARPA-funded [THOR Project](https://usc-isi-i2.github.io/thor/).
 This work focused on real-time global crisis management via dynamic knowledge graphs and situational awareness systems, and was successfully transitioned into [U.S. Department of Defense](https://www.defense.gov/) applications.